- Last Updated: 18 March 2021

-Savings 'income' is interest earned on a cash balance whether paid to you by a bank, building society or any other source.
+Savings income is interest earned, typically on a cash balance, whether paid to you by a bank, building society or any other source.

 At a glance

-- There is both a tax-free savings band and a tax-free personal savings allowance.
+- There is both a tax-free savings band (the starting rate band for savings) and a tax-free personal savings allowance.

-- Banks and building societies (since 6 April 2016) pay savings income gross (without tax being taken).
+- Banks and building societies (since 6 April 2016) generally pay savings income gross (without tax being deducted).

-- If you have lent cash to your own company it pay interest net of deduction of tax:
+- If you have lent cash to your own company it will pay interest net of a deduction of 20% tax:

-- The savings band is not available if your non-savings income (this excludes dividend income) exceeds the sum of the personal allowance (& blind person’s allowance if claimed) and the savings band.
+- The savings band is not available if other income exceeds the sum of the personal allowance and the savings band (£17,570)

 The Personal Savings Allowance (PSA)

-The PSA applies even if you do not qualify for the Savings Band.
+The PSA applies even if you do not qualify for the SRB.

-From 2016/17 on the PSA exempts savings income within the allowance for basic and higher rate taxpayers.
+From 2016-17, the PSA effectively exempts savings income within the allowance for basic and higher rate taxpayers.
+The allowance is £1,000, reduced to £500 for higher rate taxpayers and £0 for additional rate taxpayers, meaning that:

 - Basic rate taxpayers do not have to pay tax on the first £1,000 of their savings income.